nadeo/trackmania-doc/docs/web/tm-com/map-page.md

 The **map rating** section displays a percentage of likes and dislikes given by players on your map (not to be confused with map ratings in [Map Review](/web/tm-com/player-tracks#map-review)).

 The **Top Secret** feature prevents viewing ghosts and times of records set on your map.
-The value in the **Threshold score** field will determine the cutoff at which records with a faster time will be considered secret (the threshold must be entered in milliseconds, for example 12500 -> 12.500s).
+The value in the **Threshold score** field will determine the cutoff at which records will be considered secret (the threshold must be entered in milliseconds, for example 12500 -> 12.500s).

-Other players' records faster than the threshold will display **SECRET** as the score and the ghost will be unwatchable.
-The in-game leaderboard timer is not affected by this.
+Other players' records faster than the set time will display **SECRET** as the score and the ghost will be unwatchable. **Only the records tab is affected**, not the in-game leaderboard timer.

 Current **Weekly Shorts** will always have their Top Secret threshold score set as the map's Author Time.
 This restriction lasts until the next Weekly Shorts rotation.